-This course encompasses the basic fundamental principles for a career in Culinary Arts.
-Each subject will be discussed and practiced in detail.
-This class will emphasize the importance of such terms and procedures as "mise en place", knife skills, proper use of tools and several other basic principles that are important to the culinary industry.
+This course encompasses the basic principles of a career in the Culinary Arts.
+Each subject will be discussed and practiced in detail and repetition.
+This class will emphasize the importance of kitchen safety, organization, and efficiency by examining "mise en place", proper knife handling and multiple cooking methods.
 This course will also emphasize the appropriate standard of behavior and uniform that is set by culinary professionals.
-At the end of this course, students will have a core knowledge and insight into the essential aspects of Culinary Arts.
+At the end of this course, students will have a core knowledge and insight into the essential aspects of becoming a Professional Chef.